Samson and Delilah (1949 film): Costume design

+Edith Head designed Delilah's costumes.
+DeMille requested color sketches of the designs and then made large color prints of them to compare them with the finished costume.
+Hedy Lamarr found Head's sketches for Delilah too voluptuous: "I'm not a big bosomy woman; if you pad me I'll look ridiculous.
+I won't be able to act.
+I'll feel as if I'm carting balloons."
+Head's solution was to suggest voluptuousness through lines and drapery.
+She later remembered that DeMille smiled when he saw Lamarr dressed in Head's "lovely" costume of "mesh and beaten silver".
+For Delilah's last costume in the temple scene, Head sketched Lamarr "in peacock blues and greens with a long flowing cape to suggest the bird."
+Head's initial design did not include any peacock feathers because they were "almost impossible to get."
+She also thought it would be very difficult to make a gown of them.
+DeMille told Head to look at a picture of Lady Curzon's peacock dress, which "caused a sensation" at the 1903 Delhi Durbar.
+He said, "It was made entirely—of peacock feathers!
+If they could do it then, we can do it now.
+I'll supply the feathers."
+DeMille raised peacocks at his ranch and collected fallen feathers during the weekend.
+He drove to the studio in a station wagon filled with peacock feathers.
+Head believed that her Academy Award for Best Costume Design (Color) was in large part due to the "magnificent dress that transformed Hedy into the most exotic of birds".

+Several costumes used in the film originated from Morocco, including traditional caftans.

 Filming

 Principal photography began on October 4, 1948 and ended on December 22, 1948.
 The scenes involving the plowed field were shot on January 4, 1949, and added scenes and closeups were shot between January 18 and January 21, 1949.
 In February 1949, the rough cut of the film ran over three hours.

 In late October 1948, Hedda Hopper visited the set of the film and described it as "harmonious, peaceful, and full of love."
 She reported that DeMille awarded Mature one of his special "50-cent pieces" for "doing a dramatic scene well."
 Lamarr told Hopper that she had "just been waiting for DeMille and Technicolor", while DeMille said Lamarr was "unbelievably beautiful".
 Another columnist, Virginia MacPherson, wrote an article in which she detailed the informal, irreverent way Mature treated DeMille on the set.
 When Mature muffed a scene and DeMille complained, Mature talked back: "Take it easy, Bud.
 You can't replace me, y'know.
 Where else in town could you get anything this big who can talk."
 Mature said DeMille eventually found his retorts amusing: "Didn't know how to take me, at first.
 He just stood there.
 Now he laughs."

 Victor Mature's double fought the lion.